Best Practices for Push Notifications

 Test, Test, Test

-On the whole, push notifications are a good way of re-engaging users outside of your app if you follow the best practices.
+On the whole, push notifications are a great way of re-engaging users outside of your app if you follow the best practices.
 Don’t overdo it, and remember to be helpful, relevant and valuable and you’ll get the best results.